djoyner/hap-probe-collector/README.md

 notifications are received from the probes they are serialized as JSON objects and printed to stdout.

-# TODO

-* Map probe XBee addresses (64-bit values, similar to MAC addresses found in Ethernet adapters) to probe id's.
-Currently all probes have id = 1.
-  This mapping needs to be read from a config file.

 # Author

 David Joyner, <david@joynerhome.net>